Skip to main content

 npm install @circle-fin/bridge-kit @circle-fin/adapter-viem-v2 @circle-fin/adapter-solana @solana/web3.js @solana/spl-token viem typescript tsx dotenv

-First, initialize the project, which creates a tsconfig.json file:
+First, initialize the project.
+This command creates a tsconfig.json file:

 Shell